DomRosenberger/sports-social-homepage/README.md

-# fastapi-url-shortener
+# Sports & Social Lisbon Homepage
-FastAPI URL shortener App
+Using Python's FastAPI to host a simple homepage.